pastewka/MolecularDynamics/_project/milestone02.md

 ## Introduction

 In this second milestone you will implement a Velocity-Verlet integrator.
-You will learn about header and source files and how to add them to the CMake build system.
+You will learn about header and source files and how to add them to the Meson build system.
 You will also need to think about *testing*, i.e. how to systematically test an implementation.
 Testing makes sure your new function works correctly but it also makes sure that you will notice when you break it in the future.
 Note that we explain only the very basics of the relevant C++ features here but link to more detailed explanation.